I grew up beside a lake in a rural part of New Jersey, spending my days

 became attuned to the rhythms of the seasons and the energy of nature.

+of music.
 Working in the abstract, I feel like I am channeling the vigor and

 cadences of nature and music.
 Rhythms appear as drips and

 brushstrokes; colors and patterns are quiet, loud, energized, erratic.

 My work process is both exploratory and considered, utilizing multiple

 materials on changeable surfaces, always venturing into unknown

 territory.
 I work on several paintings at once, improvising with

 drawing, dripping, brushing paint until I get to a place with each piece

 that reflects a moment in time, the unexpected, as if captured in action.